 Some common forms of apraxia and their symptoms include: Buccofacial or orofacial apraxia—inability to make facial movements, such as winking, whistling, or sticking out the tongueApraxia of speech—difficulty performing the movements needed to make speechConstructional apraxia—inability to copy or draw simple figures or to make two- or three-dimensional formsGait apraxia—difficulty walking, which can lead to an increased risk of fallsConceptual apraxia—inability to select or use tools or objects properly, to make complex movements at the same time, and to do tasks in orderLimb-kinetic apraxia—inability to make fine, exact movements with hands or fingers such as handling coinsIdeomotor apraxia—inability to copy movements or make signals, or to do a function on commandDressing apraxia—inability to dress oneself

-Your doctor may need pictures of your brain.
-This can be done with:
+Images may be taken of your brain.
+This can be done with: MRI scanCT scan

 If you are diagnosed with apraxia, you could also have